anon-blue/anon.blue/README.txt

 lo what us going onvffshvdf

                      hello whos there>?   hjkufkukfdukf  oh i see i cant change line unless i speak all the ywwa way* lol, sorry im a  it high.
 I ve just won a game of herarthstonbe yay me :D 3------>````````  yay drugs sent me here

          what are people doing on here? odoDO people usdee this in the way that I think they do?
                        g

-                                                                   koool aid isn
+                                                                  koool aid isn'
-'t so bad
+t so bad

-                                                            aww. well time to di
+                                                           aww. well time to die
-eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee
+eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee

 fuck you man why i am ev

                         wt          f help meeeeeeeeeehelphelphelphelp
                                        66  96969696969696969696969696969696
 969696  969696969696969696969696969696969696969696969696969

-              well why not it sounds like a fin timefunnnn     vdsight idk what im really doing lil : nobody does:
+             well why not it sounds like a fin timefunnnn     vdsight idk what i m really doing lil : nobody does:

    ...
 8====D~~~~~
                                                     no
                                                                       jjj

                                    x   ddk\ddddddddddkikldddddddddddd
              d       a q p
                 k kkw    w   a q p
-                                  Monmasdfghjkl;'aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+                                 Monmasdfghjkl;'aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
-aaaaaaaaaaaaaaaaaaaaaaaaaaa
+aaaaaaaaaaaaaaaaaaaaaaaaaa

-                                                           jiooü+mälökmlömlmlömk
+                                                          jiooü+mälökmlömlmlömkl
-lmlkmölmlmölömmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm
+mlkmölmlmölömmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm
-mmmmmmmmmmmmmmmmmmmm   mmmmmmmmmmmmmmmmmmmmmmmmmm  mmmmmmmmmmmmmmmmmmmmmmmmmmmmm
+mmmmmmmmmmmmmmmmmmm   mmmmmmmmmmmmmmmmmmmmmmmmmm  mmmmmmmmmmmmmmmmmmmmmmmmmmmmmm
-mmmmmmmmmmmmmmmmmhhhhfffffffffflmfao hows it going ghhhhhhhhhhhhhhhhhhhhhooooooo ooooooooooooooooooooooooooooooooooooooook,,,,,,,,,,,,,,,,,,,,,,,,...............
+mmmmmmmmmmmmmmmmhhhhfffffffffflmfao hows it going ghhhhhhhhhhhhhhhhhhhhhoooooooo oooooooooooooooooooooooooooooooooooooook,,,,,,,,,,,,,,,,,,,,,,,,................
-.............................................................................nec
+............................................................................neck
-k....................................................... sawns send jerhelpsendh elps sos send help                           loolokkkkik
+....................................................... sawns send jerhelpsendhe lps sos send help                           loolokkkkik

                                           no  Yougetout you first